sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 1) Try to avoid relative paths; Blender is not very good with those.
 2) Running this script should paralyze Blender until the script is done, which can take a while.
 3) The script refers to materials nodes and will only run as part of the blender file
-4) The script is documented with comments: contact me: sagieppel@gmail.com for any questions

 # Sources for objects/HDRI/PBR materials